Daily Juice 061 – Control thy expenditures

 Continuing the discussion, comparison and contrast with our current lives of the universal laws of prosperity from “The Richest Man in Babylon” book by GEORGE SAMUEL CLASON, which are referred to as the “Seven Cures for the lean purse”.

 “Budget thy expenses that thou mayest have coins to pay for thy necessities, to pay for thy enjoyments and to gratify thy worthwhile desires without spending more than nine-tenths of thy earnings.”

-One of the students in Arkads class, objected to sticking to a budget, because he wanted to to enjoy life now.
+One of the students in Arkads class objected to sticking to a budget because he wanted to enjoy life now.
 You see, the similarity, many of us do this today.
-We want that instant gratification, we go in debt to get it.
+We want that instant gratification, we go into debt to get it.

 Grant Cardone says it right: “Pay the price today so that you can pay any price tomorrow”.
 I love this quote.
 Every time a temptation comes up, I repeat this quote to myself.